heathermiller/dist-prog-book/chapter/3/message-passing.md

 # Process-based Actors

+TODO: better opening sentence

 The process-based actor model is essentially an actor modeled as a process that runs from start to completion.

+The first language to explicitly implement this model is Erlang, and they even say in a retrospective that their view of computation is broadly similar to the Agha's classic actor model.
+However, with process-based actors different mechanics are used.

+Process-based actors are defined by a computation which runs from start to completion, rather than the classic actor model, which defines an actor almost as a state machine of behaviors and the logic to transition between those.
+Similar state-machine like expressions are possible through recursion, but programming those feels fundamentally different than using the previously described `become` statement.

-These actors use a `receive` primitive to specify messages that an actor can receive during a given state.
+These actors use a `receive` primitive to specify messages that an actor can receive during a given state/point in time.
 If a message is matched, corresponding code is evaluated, but otherwise the actor simply blocks until it gets a message that it knows how to handle.
 Depending on the language implementation `receive` might specify an explicit message type or perform some pattern matching on message values.

 Erlang's implementation of process-based actors gets to the core of what it means to be a process-based actor.

 ## Erlang

-Erlang was the primary driver of the process-based actor model, originally developing it to program large highly-reliable fault-tolerant telecommunications switching systems.
-This model was essentially developed independently from other actor systems and research.
-(It would be nice to have more details here, to emphasize how this actor model independently organically arose from some of the core needs of distributed systems)
+Erlang was the primary driver of the process-based actor model.
+This model was originally developed to program large highly-reliable fault-tolerant telecommunications switching systems.
+Erlang's development started in 1985, but its model of programming is still used today.
+The motivations of the Erlang model were around four key properties that were needed to program fault-tolerant operations:

+* Isolated processes
+* Pure message passing between processes
+* Detection of errors in remote processes
+* The ability to determine what type of error caused a process crash

+The Erlang researchers initially believed that shared-memory was preventing fault-tolerance and they saw message-passing of immutable data between processes as the solution to avoiding shared-memory.
+This model was essentially developed independently from other actor systems and research, especially as its development was started before Agha's classic actor model formalization was even published, but it ends up with a broadly similar view of computation to Agha's classic actor model.

 Erlang actors run as lightweight isolated processes.
 They do not have visibility into one another, and pass around pure messages, which are immutable.
-These have no dangling points or data references between objects, and really enforce the idea of immutable separated data between actors unlike many of the classic actor implementations in which references to actors and data can be passed around freely.
+These have no dangling pointers or data references between objects, and really enforce the idea of immutable separated data between actors unlike many of the early classic actor implementations in which references to actors and data can be passed around freely.

-TODO: mention disadvantages of Erlang's `receive`
+TODO: is it really worth mentioning `receive` again here?
+I think its assumed that the `receive` semantics above apply here?

+Erlang implements a blocking `receive` operation as a means of processing messages from a processes' mailbox.

 Erlang also seeks to build failure into the programming model, as one of the core assumptions of a distributed system is that things are going to fail.
 Erlang provides the ability for processes to monitor one another through two primitives: